Sarah Mclinn, Harold ‘Hal’ Sasko: ‘Snapped’ Tells Of Brutal Murder Of Former Kansas CiCi’s Pizza Owner

-The murder of Harold ‘Hal’ Sasko will be the feature story on the latest episode of Snapped, a popular crime documentary that airs weekly on the Oxygen Network.
+The murder of Harold “Hal” Sasko will be the feature story on the latest episode of Snapped, a popular crime documentary that airs weekly on the Oxygen Network.
 Each week, Snapped delivers a new case of murder that was committed by a woman who just snapped.
 This week’s gripping story will be about Sarah McLinn, the woman with multiple personalities who slashed her former boss’ throat and then vanished after the killing.
 According to Oxygen’s Snapped, the following people will help tell the story.

-- Carl Cornwell–Sarah’s attorney
+- Carl Cornwell — Sarah’s attorney

-- Steve Fry–Journalist for The Topeka Capital-Journal
+- Steve Fry — Journalist for The Topeka Capital-Journal

-- David Melton–Chief assistant district attorney
+- David Melton — Chief assistant district attorney

-- Sarah Plake–Reporter for KSHB-TV
+- Sarah Plake — Reporter for KSHB-TV

-- Ariana Alexa–Reporter for WIBW-TV
+- Ariana Alexa — Reporter for WIBW-TV

 - M.T.
-Brown–Lawrence police detective
+Brown — Lawrence police detective

 Trial of Sarah McLinn for the murder of Harold Sasko is underway follow tweets from the court. http://t.co/z2G3tmfg8E pic.twitter.com/EhCzH5b9il